 Azure Service Bus Autoforwarding

 Autoforwarding is an Azure Service Bus feature that automatically routes messages from a source queue or subscription to a target queue or topic within the same namespace.
-This helps decouple publishers and consumers and facilitates custom routing topologies.
+This helps decouple publishers and consumers and makes it much easier to route messages.

 Why Use Autoforwarding?

-Autoforwarding is commonly used to implement specific messaging architectures:
+Autoforwarding is commonly used to build clean and manageable messaging systems:

 2. Message Consolidation

 You can consolidate messages from multiple subscriptions or queues into a single processing queue.
-Instead of configuring consumer applications to poll several distinct endpoints, they poll a single target queue, simplifying consumer scaling and deployment.
+Instead of configuring consumer applications to poll several distinct endpoints, they only need to poll a single target queue that you own, simplifying how you scale and deploy your apps.

 3. Decoupling Publishers and Consumers